 Governance - Shareholder rights Rationale Assessing a company's corporate governance good practice has always been a key part of BG's investment process.
 The Firm firmly believes that companies which are well governed and operate transparently are best placed to increase shareholder value over time.

-Action taken Analyst in charge of the position establishes dialogue with Investor Relations, Management and Board to explain the identified issues and propose actions to resolve them.
+Action taken The analyst in charge of the position establishes dialogue with Investor Relations, Management and Board to explain the identified issues and propose actions to resolve them.
 Escalation includes involvement of BG's partners, teaming up with other investors and submitting resolutions to the Board.
-In 2023, we engaged with firms such as Vivendi, BGC Partners and Natura.
+In 2024, we engaged with firms such as Vivendi, Anima and Nexi.
 Outcomes Improved terms for minority shareholders.